tmonga2208/movie-full/readme.md

 ```

 - Deploy on Render
+- For DB Host a instance on Railway
 - Push your backend code to a GitHub repo
 - Create a new Web Service on Render and connect it to that repo
 - Add your DATABASE_URL in Render’s environment variables